CryptoNyan/CryptoNyan/README.md

 ~~There's not much to say, but I will expand this once I have new info to share~~

 ### About me personally
 I'm a newbie programmer, currently learning c# at school, with some motivation issues.
-I'm trying to get better, but I tend to have problems finishing longer tutorial series.
-I also have the attention span of a goldfish, which doesn't make things easier.
-Either way, I'll eventually get through it, I hope.
+My progress is slow, but steady enough.

 I likely won't be an amazing well-known programmer in the future, but my goal is to get a nice IT job and personally create some good open-source software to make people's lives a little better :D